 About Patricia G.

 Patricia G. Lange is an anthropologist studying use of video to express the self and civically engage.
-She is Associate Professor and Chair of Critical Studies (undergraduate program) and Visual & Critical Studies (graduate program) at California College of the Arts in San Francisco, California.
-Her work focuses on technical identity performance and use of video to express the self and civically engage.
-She was the Inaugural Editor and a Co-Founder of the Platypus blog.
-Her new book is called Thanks for Watching: An Anthropological Study of Video Sharing on YouTube (University Press of Colorado, 2019), awarded by the National Communication Association.
-She is also the author of Kids on YouTube: Technical Identities and Digital Literacies (Routledge, 2014).
-In addition, she produced and directed the film Hey Watch This!
+She is Associate Professor and Chair of Critical Studies (undergraduate program) and Associate Professor of Visual & Critical Studies (graduate program) at California College of the Arts (San Francisco, California).
+She is the recipient of the Franklyn S. Haiman Award (2020) for Distinguished Scholarship in Freedom of Expression for her book, Thanks for Watching: An Anthropological Study of Video Sharing on YouTube (University Press of Colorado, 2019), awarded by the National Communication Association.
+She is also the author of Kids on YouTube: Technical Identities and Digital Literacies (Routledge, 2014), and director of the film Hey Watch This!
 Sharing the Self Through Media (2020) [Available on Vimeo] which engages with enduring and philosophical questions about our use of media in an increasingly complex mediascape.
 Her CCA bio may be found at: https://portal.cca.edu/people/plange/ and her website is: http://www.patriciaglange.org.